-Highway Works Agreements
+ANNEX 10.1 Highway Works Agreements

-10.1 General Introduction
+General Introduction

-The purpose of this annexure is to provide information for developers about the different, most common types of highway works agreements, when each is applicable, and the procedures to be followed in each case to ensure matters can be dealt with expeditiously.
+The purpose of this annexure is to provide information for Developers about the different, most common types of highway works agreements, when each is applicable, and the procedures to be followed in each case to ensure matters can be dealt with expeditiously.

 A condition or conditions imposed on a planning consent may require alterations or improvements to the public highway to be completed before a development is occupied or, in some instances, before it is commenced.
-For the necessary works to be executed the developer must enter into an appropriate form of highway works agreement with the Highway Authority.
+In order for the necessary works to be executed the developer must enter into an appropriate form of highway works agreement with the Highway Authority.